Let's look at the concepts of greedy and lazy quantification.

-We'll start by writing a regular expression that will highlight all the tags in our string.
-To do this, enter the opening and closing characters of the tag: <
+We will start by writing a regular expression highlighting all the tags in our string.
+To do it, we should enter the opening and closing tag brackets: <

 and >